andreimitea30/Licenta/README.md

 After the fix, the second run trained cleanly for 150 epochs, reaching **33.7% top-1 / 51.5% top-5** - a +2.2% improvement over the baseline.

-### Run 3 - Reviewer-suggested redesign (`st_gcn_v3.py`)
+### Run 3 - Review-suggested redesign (`st_gcn_v3.py`)

-After the v2 run a reviewer flagged several concerns: the adjacency-matrix normalisation looked suspicious, dropout 0.5 seemed too high, mixup was conjectured not to help long-term, and the deep-only placement of attention (blocks 8–9) felt backwards - attention should arguably be earlier to capture global structure before convolutions localise it.
+After the v2 run, several concerns were flagged: the adjacency-matrix normalisation looked suspicious, dropout 0.5 seemed too high, mixup was presumably not helpful long-term, and the deep-only placement of attention (blocks 8–9) felt backwards - attention should arguably be earlier to capture global structure before convolutions localise it.
 A v3 was written that tested each of those critiques.

 The adjacency-matrix concern dissolved on inspection.
-The expression `np.diag(d) @ A @ np.diag(d)` with `d = A.sum(1)^{-0.5}` is the standard Kipf–Welling symmetric normalisation `D^{-0.5}(A+I)D^{-0.5}`.
-Because `D` is diagonal, `D^{-0.5}` is its own transpose, so the "missing transpose" the reviewer suspected is mathematically equivalent to the existing code.
-A one-line citation comment was added and no functional change followed.
+Because `D` is diagonal, `D^{-0.5}` is its own transpose, so the "missing transpose" is mathematically equivalent to the existing code.

 The other suggestions were implemented as full changes: dropout dropped to 0.3, mixup removed, attention redistributed to blocks `[3, 6, 9]` (one per channel stage rather than concentrated at the end), per-frame augmentation added (independent scale jitter per frame, per-frame Gaussian noise, temporal cutout zeroing 2–8 contiguous frames at 30% probability, joint dropout zeroing 1–3 joints at 30% probability), and a `WeightedRandomSampler` substituted for plain `shuffle=True` to break same-class adjacency in the file system.

 At 10 epochs v3 already lagged v2 by ~5pp top-1, despite the train loss falling faster.
 At 30 epochs the picture was definitive: v2 reached 29.8% top-1 / 51.0% top-5, while v3 reached 22.7% / 42.5%.
-The train–validation gap, which had been ~15pp for v2, ballooned to ~31pp for v3 - classic insufficient-regularisation overfitting.
+The train–validation gap, which had been ~15pp for v2, ballooned to ~31pp for v3.
 Removing dropout and mixup simultaneously left the model with too much capacity for the 14-samples-per-class regime; the stronger augmentation acted on the input but couldn't compensate for the regularisation removed from inside the model.

 The fix - restore `DROPOUT=0.5` and `MIXUP_ALPHA=0.3` while keeping the architectural and sampler changes - produced v3-hireg: 26.3% top-1 / 46.7% top-5.
 The overfitting gap closed (12.7pp, slightly better than v2's 14.7pp), but absolute accuracy was still −3.5pp top-1 / −4.3pp top-5 below v2.
-The reviewer-suggested architectural changes alone were a net regression at this scale.

 Two single-axis bisects against v3-hireg isolated the contributions: